 There are a number of reasons why patterns of racial segregation exist (or don't exist) within a community.
 Some of these reasons may be institutional (discriminatory lending practices) while others can be cultural (persons of similar backgrounds or lifestyles choosing to live near one another to provide support and familiarity).
 As such, discussions regarding segregation are complicated and there is not a "one size fits all" approach to addressing patterns of racial segregation.
 Tracking the diversity of cities and counties throughout California is crucial to understanding the shifting demographics of race and ethnicity in California and the United States.
 Esri's Diversity Index captures the racial and ethnic diversity of a geographic area in a single number, from 0 to 100.
 Scores less than 40 represent lower diversity in the jurisdiction, while scores of greater than 85 represent higher diversity.
 Additionally, scores between 40-55 represent low diversity, 55-70 represent moderate diversity, and 70-85 represent high diversity.
 As shown in Figure 7-1, there are two different diversity classifications throughout the City.
-Most of the City falls under the 55-70 classification, however a small area of the eastern portion of the City (County Fair Grounds and General Commercial(C-2) zone) is within the 40-55 classification.
+Most of the City falls under the 55-70 classification, however the eastern portion of the City is within the 40-55 classification.